 "On a personal level, I think teaching graphic design is especially interesting and useful when it revolves around these approaches: — Professional approach.
 The teacher is not just an academic, he is an active professional designer capable of teaching how to analyze and successfully develop professional assignments. — Experimental approach.
 It is also necessary and enriching to complement the professionalism with the freedom to experiment that the academic environment allows."

-and leads the Degree Show workshop in the MED
+and teaches the Degree Show workshop in the MED

 Graduated in graphic design, he cofounded Bendita Gloria Studio with Alba Rosell.
 The studio works on projects from different fields (publishing, packaging, branding and communication) with the goal of always finding the right solution that combines adequacy, intelligibility and a certain surprise effect.